tekgourou/tr-05-serverless-cisco-psirt/README.md

 ![image](img/securex_module.png)

-Add your Cisco PSIRT API key and client_secret from Step 3 and URL from Step 2.
+Add your Cisco PSIRT API key and client_secret from Step 3 and URL from Step 2 and click `Save`.

 ![image](img/securex_module_config.png)